4 Consideration of the evidence

 4.15

 The Committee considered the manufacturer's revised base-case results with the patient access scheme applied.
 The Committee noted that the anakinra treatment strategies had used the primary outcome of ACR30 response and no fever.
-The Committee noted that two distinct incremental analyses had been performed: an anakinra-containing strategy that evaluated the strategies of tocilizumab followed by anakinra and anakinra followed by tocilizumab, and how each compared to anakinra alone.
+The Committee noted that 2 distinct incremental analyses had been performed: an anakinra-containing strategy that evaluated the strategies of tocilizumab followed by anakinra and anakinra followed by tocilizumab, and how each compared to anakinra alone.
 The manufacturer had done the same analyses for tocilizumab and infliximab.
 The Committee heard from the ERG that the incremental analyses the manufacturer presented were not fully incremental.
-The ERG also noted that the manufacturer's analyses were only designed to compare two technologies with one.
+The ERG also noted that the manufacturer's analyses were only designed to compare 2 technologies with 1.
 The Committee further heard from the ERG that a more rigorous analysis would have involved tocilizumab, infliximab and anakinra in the same sequence using tocilizumab in different places of the sequence.
 The Committee also noted that as well as not conducting a fully incremental analysis, the manufacturer had not conducted a revised probabilistic sensitivity analysis.
 The Committee therefore concluded that the manufacturer's cost-effectiveness estimates could not be considered robust.

 4.16